International Women’s Day: 5 Best Practices for Equity

 Best Practices to Support Equity in the Workplace

-With International Women’s Day and Women’s History Month’s focus on embracing equity, HR wants to support women in the workplace by battling burnout and encouraging women to strive for leadership roles.
+With International Women’s Day and Women’s History Month’s focus on embracing equity, HR wants to support women in the workplace by encouraging women to strive for leadership roles and battling burnout.

 Workplace equity is about ensuring women have the same opportunities and can make the same career advancements.